 "Subtle signs of joint involvement detectable using magnetic resonance imaging (MRI) of the hand helped identify a subset of patients with psoriasis who were at high risk of developing psoriatic arthritis (PsA), researchers report in an article pu"...

 Hypercalcemia And Hypercalciuria

-Pediatric patients may be more susceptible to systemic toxicity from use of topical corticosteroids.
-[See Use in Specific Populations]
+Pediatric patients may be more susceptible to systemic toxicity due to their larger skin surface to body mass ratios.
+[See Use in Specific Populations and CLINICAL PHARMACOLOGY]

 Use of more than one corticosteroid-containing product at the same time may increase the total systemic corticosteroid exposure.

 Allergic contact dermatitis to a topical corticosteroid is usually diagnosed by observing a failure to heal rather than a clinical exacerbation.
 Such an observation should be corroborated with appropriate diagnostic patch testing.